ssupdoc/ioc-calc/README.md

 ### Python

-The calculation can be done in the commandline via accessing `code.py`
+The calculation can be done in the commandline via accessing `code.py`.
+You can calculate IoCs of messages upto a sentence in here(without new lines).

 ### GUI

 A web based solution is also available by opening the `index.html` in your browser.
+This can be used to calculate IoCs of multiple sentences and texts such as poems and stuff...